-The natural population growth in Stara Zagora remains below the national average.
+The natural population increase in Stara Zagora remains below the national average.
 Students’ results are close to the country’s average.
-Average life expectancy has declined, though relatively modestly, and for the first time is above the national average.
-Criminal judges in the district have relatively heavy workloads, but this does not have an adverse effect on the speed of delivery of justice.
-Stara Zagora’s low score in the environmental category is primarily due to the extremely high proportion of degraded land.
+Access to doctors (both GPs and specialist physicians) is relatively good.
+The pharmacy network is well developed.
+The number of crimes is relatively high and the detection rate is close to the national average.
+Stara Zagora’s low score in the environment category is primarily due to the extremely high proportion of disturbed area.
 Cultural life in the district is relatively active.

 Download reports from preivious years: